 The U.S. Supreme Court decision in Dobbs v.
 Jackson Women's Health Organization sparked the most profound transformation of the landscape of abortion access in 50 years.
-We provide the first estimates of the effects of this decision on fertility using a pre-registered synthetic difference-in-differences design applied to newly released provisional natality data for the first half of 2023.
-The results indicate that states with abortion bans experienced an average increase in births of 2.3 percent relative to states where abortion was not restricted.
+We provide the first estimates of the effects of near-total abortion bans on fertility using a pre-registered synthetic difference-in-differences design applied to newly released provisional natality data for the first half of 2023.
+The results indicate that states with abortion bans experienced an average increase in births of 2.3 percent relative to if no bans had been enforced.